neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 Save the recipe to a file named `recipe.yaml`.

-Run one-shot quantization on any Mistral-based model, for example `zephyr-7b-beta`:
+Run one-shot quantization on any Mistral-based model, for example, `zephyr-7b-beta`:
 ```bash
 python sparseml/src/sparseml/transformers/sparsification/obcq/obcq.py HuggingFaceH4/zephyr-7b-beta open_platypus --recipe zephyr.yaml --precision float16 --save True
 ```
-We set `—precision float16` because quantization is not supported for the `bfloat16` data type as of this writing.
+We set `precision` to `float16` because quantization is not supported for the `bfloat16` data type as of this writing.

 Repeat the other processes as shown previously.